 Dr. Kurt Steinhaus

-The Los Alamos Board of Education has arranged for two community forums for the public to meet and ask questions of the two finalists for the position of Superintendent of Los Alamos Public Schools.
+The Los Alamos Public Schools Board of Education released this morning the names of the two finalists for the position of superintendent.

 Dr. Chris Marczak

 The second finalist is Dr. Chris Marczak, the current assistant superintendent of schools for Oak Ridge, Tenn., where he is in charge of Curriculum and Instruction, Student Services, Special Education, Professional Development and Information/Instructional Technology.